Last Updated on by Mitch Rezman

 Is there anything else you could recommend?

-I looked on your website and saw you have a heat lamp that doesn’t put out the light.
+I looked on your website and saw you have a heat lamp bulb that doesn’t put out the light.

 I would like that option but not sure how I could place it above her perch as it is quite tall.